landeco-jonesctr/codeblitz2/README.md

 **collaborative coding in R** and **using GitHub** for ecological problem-solving.

-This Code Blitz helps us build reusable tools and skills that will ultimately allow us to process LiDAR and forest monitoring data efficiently.
-The code here will  build toward a lab project where we use **aerial LiDAR data** to provide detailed assessments of **basal area, density, and tree size** across all of the property for multiple years.
+This Code Blitz helps us build reusable tools and skills that will ultimately allow us to process lidar and forest monitoring data efficiently.
+The code here will  build toward a lab project where we use **aerial lidar data** to provide detailed assessments of **basal area, density, and tree size** across all of the property for multiple years.
 This will be  valuable contribution to research and conservation departments.